Here’s what I’ll be on the lookout for at flea markets, garage sales, thrift shops and more this year to add to my

 To date, good quality blue and white porcelain has been challenging to find at a good price.
 Crossing my fingers I will have more luck this year!

 I started collecting milk glass and reproduction pieces several years ago, so I have quite a few tucked away in a cabinet.
 I pull them out for seasonal decorating and when we’re entertaining.

 Most of my collection is made up of vases, so I’ll be on the lookout for milk glass bowls, cups, saucers and more this year.

 Vintage Tea Towels

 After admiring the kitschy tea towels at Anthropologie, I was inspired to find some alternatives that were less pricey.
 We’re a little too hard on ours around here to spend that much.

 I was surprised by the availability of unused vintage tea towels at thrift shops, and have been using them ever since.

 The Irish linen tea towels are my favourites.
 Although they come out of the washer and dryer quite wrinkled, I swear they dry dishes so much better than cotton.
 I’ve been able to pick up most of these kitchen towels for less than $2, so it’s worth putting them to use rather than storing them in a drawer.

 Will you be adding to any of your collections this year?
-Perhaps I can be on the lookout for you!
+Perhaps I can be on the lookout for you too.